ibm-cloud-docs/key-protect/private-network.md

     enabled for
     [service endpoints](/docs/account?topic=account-vrf-service-endpoint#service-endpoint){: external}.

-    After you enable VRF and service endpoints for your account, all existing and future {{site.data.keyword.keymanagementserviceshort}} resources and
+    After you enable VRF and VPE for your account, all existing and future {{site.data.keyword.keymanagementserviceshort}} resources and
     instances become available from both the public and private endpoints.
     {: note}

-Private endpoint settings, specifically the Internet Protocol (IP) address, may need to be manually updated during [Disaster recovery and business continuity actions](/docs/key-protect?topic=key-protect-shared-responsibilities#disaster-recovery).
+VPE settings, specifically the Internet Protocol (IP) address, may need to be manually updated during [Disaster recovery and business continuity actions](/docs/key-protect?topic=key-protect-shared-responsibilities#disaster-recovery).
 {: important}

 ## Step 1.
-Configure the {{site.data.keyword.cloud_notm}} private network on your virtual server
+Configure the {{site.data.keyword.cloud_notm}} VPE on your virtual server
 {: #configure-private-network}

 Prepare your VSI or test machine by configuring your routing table for the
-{{site.data.keyword.cloud_notm}} private network.
+{{site.data.keyword.cloud_notm}} VPE.

-1. To route traffic to the {{site.data.keyword.cloud_notm}} private network, run the following command on your VSI:
+1. To route traffic to the {{site.data.keyword.cloud_notm}} VPE, run the following command on your VSI:

     ```sh